farridkun/farridkun/README.md

 I’m a self taught developer with a focus on designing and building scalable, maintainable and accessible solutions on the web & mobile hybrid.

-I work mainly on the frontend writing React code, however I'm also becoming interested in the fullstack approach, with some knowledge around Node.js and GraphQL that I aim to build on through personal projects.
+I work mainly on the frontend writing React code (espically nextjs), however I'm also becoming interested in the fullstack approach, with some knowledge around Node.js and GraphQL that I aim to build on through personal projects.

 ---